Wildsong/docker-ArcGISWebAppBuilder/README.md

 to avoid hand editing apps/2/config.json or you can break down and just edit that file.
 It's not that hard.

-I needed to have write access to the apps/ volume, so I switched to using a bind mount for apps, it's just easier for this.
-On Linux you probably have to change ownership because things created by WABDE will be owned by root.
-For example, "sudo chown -R bwilson apps/2/widgets".

 Step 4, run your app.
 You should be able to open the widget and see its generic HTML code.

 Step 5, edit, test, repeat, you know this endless cycle.
 Push changes to git as needed.

-Once you have perfected your widget you can use git to deploy a copy into the widgets/ volume for inclusion into future projects directly via WABDE.

-### 3D

-I have not thought about 3D apps yet so nothing here addresses it.
-It would at a minimum probably require a separate widgets volume.

-### File management

-I have played with adding a web-based file manager so that users could directly transfer files but I have not found one that I like yet.
-Please send suggestions.

-### App deployment

-App deployment should be automated but at this time, sadly I just use download and unzip at this time.